FraMecca/torchat/README.md

  * Capable of sending messages though sockets
  * Capable of parsing a JSON structure

-Currently a small python client is provided.
+Currently a small python client is provided [here](https://github.com/GallaFrancesco/Torchat_Client.git).
 It is based on curses, specifically on the ui from: [calzoneman/python-chatui](https://github.com/calzoneman/python-chatui.git).
 To use it, move to the repository main directory and:

 ```
-python3 src/client2.py 8000
+python3 client.py localhost 8000
 ```
+*localhost can be replaced with any other host on which the TORchat daemon is running.*

 It will ask for a peer (an onion address) to connect with, and then it will support the following actions:
  * To write a message to the peer selected, simply write and press enter;
  * To send a command to the client/server and perform specific actions, head to the command table provided below.
 Commands are all preceded by a '/' sign.